2019 Monterey Grand Prix: Background

+Before the race, Dane Cameron and Juan Pablo Montoya led the DPi Drivers' Championship with 239 points, 7 points ahead of Pipo Derani and Felipe Nasr.
+In LMP2, Matt McMurry led the Drivers' Championship with 200 points, ahead of Cameron Cassels.
+Earl Bamber and Laurens Vanthoor led the GTLM Drivers' Championship with 280 points; the duo held an eleven-point advantage over Patrick Pilet and Nick Tandy in second.
+With 241 points, Mario Farnbacher and Trent Hindman led the GTD Drivers' Championship, 37 points clear of Zacharie Robichon.
+Acura and Porsche were leading their respective Manufacturers' Championships, while Acura Team Penske, PR1/Mathiasen Motorsports, Porsche GT Team, and Meyer Shank Racing each led their own Teams' Championships.

 Entries

-On September 4, 2019, the entry list for the event was released, featuring 32 cars.
+A total of 32 cars took part in the event split across four classes.
 There were 10 cars in Daytona Prototype International, 2 entries in LMP2, 8 entries in GTLM, and 12 entries in GTD.
-Dalton Kellett returned to PR1 Mathiasen Motorsports after James French competed at Road America.
+In LMP2, Dalton Kellett returned to PR1 Mathiasen Motorsports after James French competed at Road America.
 In GTD, Lone Star Racing would not return for Laguna Seca.
-Christina Nielsen returned to the #57 Meyer Shank Racing entry after being substituted by Bia Figueiredo and Alice Powell in the 2 previous rounds.
+Christina Nielsen returned to the No. 57 Meyer Shank Racing entry after being substituted by Bia Figueiredo and Alice Powell in the 2 previous rounds.